Curio Collection by Hilton Launches The Curious Gene Program

 Curious Pathfinder

-- They enjoy sleeping under the stars, hiking, and escaping from the city lights.
+- They enjoy hiking under the stars and escaping from the city lights.
 Their travel style is spontaneous, rustic and authentic.

 -